-The 'outcome' based Travel Plan shall set out how the end users of the development will accord with sustainable travel objectives and show how the modal split targets as per Smarter Travel- A Sustainable Transport Future (2009) will be met.
+The 'outcome' based Mobility Management Plan shall set out how the end users of the development will accord with sustainable travel objectives and show how the modal split targets as per Smarter Travel- A Sustainable Transport Future (2009) will be met.
 All developers will be required to commit to achieving the targets set in Smarter Travel and agree to ongoing monitoring and compliance as part of the planning process.
+If the end occupier of the development is not known, the developer shall provide an interim MMP with the application.
+A full final MMP will then be required within 6 months of occupation.